Cycling in Austria

 Vienna's cycle path network is more than 1,700 kilometres long and is constantly being expanded.

-It consists of various types of cycle paths such as cycle lanes, cycle tracks, cycle paths, combined pedestrian and cycle paths.
+It consists of various types of cycle paths such as cycle lanes, cycle paths and combined pedestrian and cycle paths.

 A bicycle accident can result in serious head injuries.
 Many of these injuries can be avoided by wearing a bicycle helmet.